ictvoip/ictvoip-docs/docs/source/getting_started/quick_install.rst

 Activating the ictVoIP Billing System enter your license keys into the following locations within your modules.

+Make sure you have licensed you product by checking your client area.

 ictVoIP Billing Addon
 ---------------------
 System Settings / Apps & Integrations / Addon Modules /